 The other little brother, Yusuke, is also now each of the Kinjo Brothers, a famous comic duo.
 While the “Brothers” are not related at all, the best-seller becomes a tearjerker autobiography containing entirely false accounts of their youth, and the fact that they are not true brothers is a secret that they actively work to cover.

 Japanese title: 舞妓

 Produced by: Seiji Okuda, Takashi Kamikura

 Ratings: 6.5/10 IMDb & 64% Rotten Tomatoes

 Why: Epic humor, geisha culture’s brilliant satire, chatroom, and Internet bullies, male hypermasculinity, Japanese corporate culture, and more.
 From pro baseball to pro fight, the ramen enterprise, the film production, and so many more, a wild frolic through everything.
-Nice acting from one of Japanese movies romantic comedy masters, Abe Sadao, and strong performances from an all-star cast all around.
+Nice acting from one of Japanese comedy Movies masters, Abe Sadao, and strong performances from an all-star cast all around.

 Plot: He is an average office worker working for a Tokyo food company.
 In most respects, he’s average, but one thing that’s not normal about him is that he’s incredibly fanatical about geisha people!
 A chance came his way one day.
 He got moved to his company’s Kyoto branch!
 He dumped Fujiko, his mother, and gladly moved to Kyoto.

 The highest bar for entering a Geisha House is that the price is costly, and there are a “No first-timers” conventional unwritten law.
 He worked very hard to make money and persuaded his big boss to take him to the Geisha building.
 Finally, he went to the Geisha House and was about to play a rare game of geisha that he had long dreamed about.